Teach English in China

 - TEFL certification

-- A degree in English or education; a master's degree in education is preferred
+- A degree in English or education; a master's degree in education is a plus but not required

 - Additional teaching certification/credentials